 -O1 neither of these seem significant.
 If you want to live dangerously, and you have gcc-4.3 or later, try "

 (8) Use 64-bit builds of Firefox in preference to 32-bit builds.
 64-bit code has more available registers and better calling conventions, both of which reduce the number of memory references Valgrind has to check.
-Also, for SVN trunk Valgrind builds only, the overhead for
+Also, the overhead for